flyinacres/notebook_env/HELP.md

 _What to do:_ scroll up, above this failure message, to the actual error text from the install step.
 That's where the real reason is, usually one of: no internet connection, a package name that's changed or no longer exists, a package name that looks like a local file or folder rather than something published (worth asking whoever gave you this notebook, in that case), or a permissions/disk-space problem on your machine.
 If you genuinely can't tell what went wrong from the text above, the person who gave you this notebook is your best next step, they'll know what it's supposed to need.

+**"Installing non-standard sources (git/URL/local file)..."**

+Some things this notebook needs come from somewhere other than the standard package index, such as a git repository, a web link, or a file the author had on their computer.
+They are installed exactly as the author wrote them, and the tool can't verify them.

+_What to do:_ if one of them prints "failed to install", its address is probably unreachable or private.
+Ask whoever shared the notebook where the package is available now.
+Nothing is hidden: the notebook will fail later, at the first line that needs it.

 ---

 ## If the first cell (the description) mentions any of these